 Back pain can be either acute or chronic.
-Acute back pain can come on suddenly from a specific incident or injury and is particularly painful, or it can be chronic, long-term back pain.
+Acute symptoms come on suddenly from a specific incident or injury. it is particularly painful.
+Or it can be a chronic, long-term back injury.

 Gradual onset back pain

-Mild or moderate low back pain can be from a chronic or long-term back problem or can follow a bout of acute low back pain.
-It may be difficult to diagnose a specific cause of long-term low back pain as a number of structures can cause or contribute to the pain.
-Getting good professional advice to diagnose the cause of the problem is a good point to start along with doing everything in your power to reduce painful symptoms.
+Mild or moderate pain can be from a chronic or long-term back problem or can follow a bout of acute pain.
+It may be difficult to diagnose a specific cause of long-term low back pain.
+This is because there are so many structures which can cause or contribute.
+Getting good professional advice to diagnose the cause of your problem is a good point to start, along with doing everything in your power to reduce painful symptoms.